Part D Prescription Drug Plans

 There is a Premium Cost

-You will pay a monthly premium cost to have Part D prescription drug coverage, and Part D plan premium costs in the state range from $4 to $120 monthly.
-Most people we work with choose Part D plans with premium costs in the $4 to $24 monthly cost range.
-There are 24 plan designs offered by 9 insurers.
+You will pay a monthly premium cost to have Part D prescription drug coverage, and Part D plan premium costs in the state range from $0 to $113 monthly.
+Most people we work with choose Part D plans with premium costs in the $0 to $30 monthly cost range.
+There are 14 plan designs.

-Many plan benefits of Part D Rx plans are standardized.
+Many benefits of Part D Rx plans are standardized.
 But federal rules do not mandate the prescriptions covered by plans, nor the pharmacies that are in-network.
-We ask for this information with people we work with, then research and determine the best plans based on that information.
+We ask for the Rx you take and the pharmacy you prefer to research and determine the best plans based on that information.

 Prescriptions on Differing Tiers